TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 #### Events

-When a circuit breaker trips, it will fire a `BreakerTriggered` event which you can define actions for in the `event_handlers` section (see [Event Data](/docs/basic-config-and-security/report-monitor-trigger-events/event-data/) and [Event Types](/docs/basic-config-and-security/report-monitor-trigger-events/event-types/) for more information):
+When a circuit breaker trips, it can fire a `BreakerTriggered` event which you can define actions for in the `event_handlers` section (see [Event Data](/docs/basic-config-and-security/report-monitor-trigger-events/event-data/) and [Event Types](/docs/basic-config-and-security/report-monitor-trigger-events/event-types/) for more information):

 ```{.copyWrapper}
 event_handlers: {